Is there a better time to think about productivity than the first few weeks of the new year?

 At the end of the day it generates a nice, color coded report that shows you what you really spent your day doing.

-Installing RescueTime really changed the way I spend my time.
+Installing RescueTime changed the way I spend my time.
 The free version is pretty great.
 It lets you set exactly when RescueTime monitors your computer use and label different websites as productive or unproductive.

 The paid version (which I’ve heard good things about but haven’t tried) lets you block out certain websites completely during set periods of time.
-So if you find yourself constantly checking your email you can block it out while you finish that blog post or video.
+So if you find yourself constantly checking your email you can block it out while you finish crafting that blog post or video.

-So, take back your time with RescueTime!
-(I’m sorry.
-I couldn’t resist.
-Bad Steve.)
+Take back your time with RescueTime!

-Focus@Will is one of those apps that’s a lot better than it sounds.
+[email protected] is one of those apps that’s a lot better than it sounds.
 I’ll be honest with you.
 I was pretty skeptical about it but it’s had a huge impact on my productivity.

-Focus@Will plays scientifically composed music, specifically designed to increase concentration.
+It plays scientifically composed music, specifically designed to increase concentration.
 You pick your preferred style of music and then play it in the background while you work.

 It’s amazing.
 I almost feel like the music wraps itself around me and creates a cozy concentration blanket.